FTAR

 * Store all your bookmarks on-line

-* Import your current browser bookmarks in a snap
+* Import your current browser bookmarks

 * Get to them from anywhere